p2rathod/p2rathod.github.io/_posts/2018-03-13-concussion-faq.md

 You can find the culmination of this research below, in a FAQ style post.
 There is a link to the PDF also.
 I hope it helps.

 Before moving forward, thank you Kanika, Nikolai, and Michael for the calls, texts, and support.
 Thank you to family and friends who checked in on me constantly.
-A very special thank you to Ash who did _everything_ so I didn’t have to.
+Thank you for the informed health care professionals.
+And a very special thank you to Ash who did _everything_ so I didn’t have to.
 I’m grateful.

 ### Understanding